-EP How has your country achieved harmony between preserving nature and retaining land for many human needs?
-Pertti Ikonen I will focus here on the forest sector which is one of the mainstays of the Finnish economy.
-Today, the forest industry accounts for over 20 per cent of Finland's export revenue and it is a major employer, especially in regional areas.
+EP How has your country achieved harmony between pre-

+forest industry accounts for over 20 per cent of Finland's export revenue and it is a major employer, especially in regional areas.
 This is understandable as Finland is Europe's most forested country, with more than 70 per cent of the land covered with forests.
 As a result of sustainable forestry, Finland's forest resources are increasing as the natural growth of forests more than compensates for the amounts of timber logged.
 In addition, 3.0 million hectares of forest, 13 per cent of the total forest area, are protected or under restricted use.